th2-net/th2-codec-xml-via-xsd/README.md

 ### Configuration example

 * typePointer - Path to message type value for decode (null by default)
+* encodeValidation - This flag determines if messages are validated during encoding (false by default).
+Note: this validation will significantly slow down the performance and requires an archive of XSDs

 ## Temporary disabled
 * dirtyValidation - Disable/enable error during validation phase.
 If disabled all errors will be only visible in log  (false by default)